logc/pidec/README.md

 ## Installation

 You will need to have Racket > 6.1 installed.
-Currently, these modules are **not** listed in Racket's package manager, so you will need to clone this repository.
+Use Racket's built-in package manager:

+    $ raco pkg install pidec

 ## Usage